bee-san/awesome-hawaiian-language/README.md

 #### Yomitan 🐝❤️

 Yomitan is a pop up dictionary that supports flashcards and native audio pronounication.

+This is the bread and butter of the Japanese language learning community and is a big part of why learning Japnese is so simple (hard, but simple).

 Read my [blog post to find out more](skerritt.blog/yomitan-for-hawaiian/)